-- 1. Open the web browser on a computer connected to the modem over an Ethernet connection. - 2.
-In the Address or Location field of your browser, type http://192.168.0.1 and press ENTER. - 3.
+- 2. In the Address or Location field of your browser, type http://192.168.0.1 and press ENTER. - 3.
 Type admin in the Username field (this field is case-sensitive). - 4.
 Type motorola in the Password field (this field is case-sensitive).

-5. Click Login to display the SBG941 Status Connection page.
+5. Click Login to display the SBG901 Status Connection page.

-The Status Connection page provides the following status information on the network connection of the SBG941:
+The Status Connection page provides the following status information on the network connection of the SBG901:

-- RF Downstream Channel, which uses lower cable frequencies to transmit data - o RF Upstream Channel, which uses higher cable frequencies to receive data - Click the Refresh button in your web browser any time you want to refresh the information on this page.
+- RF Downstream Channel, which uses lower cable frequencies to transmit data - RF Upstream Channel, which uses higher cable frequencies to receive data Click the Refresh button in your web browser any time you want to refresh the information on this page.

-If you have any problems starting the SBG941 Configuration Manager (CMGR), see Troubleshooting for more information.
+If you have any problems starting the SBG901 Configuration Manager (CMGR), see Troubleshooting for more information.